jazzband/django-configurations/docs/patterns.rst

 .. versionchanged:: 0.4

-    A new ``setup`` method was added to be able to handle the new :class:`~configurations.values.Value` classes and allow a in-between
+    A new ``setup`` method was added to be able to handle the new :class:`~configurations.values.Value` classes and allow an in-between
     modification of the configuration values.